 We used Rustoleoum epoxy primer and paint in the cans.
 It took about twenty-two cans.
 To be honest, I’m not in love with the finish.
 It’s not completely smooth but it’s not necessarily rough either.
 We used matte black and I got some remarks on Instagram saying that matte black is usually a bit gritty.
 All in all, I don’t hate the finish but it’s not as smooth as I would have hoped for.

-So, it’s been three years now since we first did this project.
-I thought I’d answer a few questions that I normally get on these interior handrails!
+So, it's been about 10 years now since we first did this project.
+I thought I'd answer a few questions that I normally get on our "new" modern banister.

 How do you paint wrought iron railings?

-I just explained how to paint a stair railing.
+We used an epoxy primer and paint and the key is definitely to clean your stair spindles really well before painting.
 Keep in mind that a painted finish is not the exact same as a factory finish but, overall, painting a stair railing is a great option for updating iron railing!

 Would you recommend this DIY Stair Railing Makeover?